'Smoke cyclone' heading to eastern Colorado on Monday

-COLORADO, USA — After a brief break from thick wildfire smoke on Sunday, a plume of potentially thicker wildfire smoke will move back into eastern Colorado on Monday and Tuesday.
+COLORADO, USA — After a brief break from thick wildfire smoke on Sunday, a plume of potentially thicker wildfire smoke will move back into eastern Colorado this week.

 An intense swirl of smoke, referred to by some meteorologists as a "smoke cyclone", will likely move through eastern Colorado on Monday and Tuesday, bringing another round of low air quality and dense smoke.